Turja-Roy/raytrace-xe-flashlamp-fiber/README.md

 ## Web Dashboard

-Interactive browser-based interface for viewing, filtering, and analyzing optimization results. **Now supports config files!**
+Interactive browser-based interface for viewing, filtering, and analyzing optimization results.

 ### Starting the Dashboard